Sword Ownership in Victoria

 Under Victorian law the ownership is restricted.

-Scholar Victoria is a member of both Historical Fencing Australia (HFA) and the Western Martial Academies of Australia (WMAA) and as such are exempted from certain prohibitions on sword ownership.
+Scholar Victoria is a member of Historical Fencing Australia (HFA) and as such our participants are exempted from certain prohibitions on sword ownership.

-This means our members can own swords for training purposes, and use them in class and at training events and tournaments.
-As a member of Scholar Victoria there are a number of conditions you must adhere to in order to retain your exemption status:
+This means participants can own swords for training purposes, travel with them to events, and use them in class and at training events and tournaments.
+As a fencer at Scholar Victoria there are a number of conditions you must adhere to in order to retain your exemption status:

 1) You must not fit the criteria of a Prohibited Person under Victorian Law with respect to sword ownership.